acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>A test case to validate that minimum jump when tap reaches at least one tile of height.</span>
 </div>

+The next examples are all real cases from the prototype.

-# How am I validating that in my games
+# How am I testing

 For this game prototype, I have the character has an ability that automatically teleports to special locations by hit them with a kunai.